Omar-Abduh/laravel-docker-boilerplate/README.md

-# Laravel Docker Boilerplate
+# Laravel Docker Templete

 ## Generate New Laravel Project

 This repository provides a boilerplate for setting up a Laravel project with Docker.